SteeltoeOSS/Samples/Management/src/ActuatorWeb/README.md

 > We expect many Steeltoe users still use distributed tracing, so this sample includes a basic OpenTelemetry setup.
 > Visit [OpenTelemetry](https://opentelemetry.io/docs/languages/net/) to learn more.

-These applications use [OpenTelemetry](./OpenTelemetryExtensions.cs) to instrument all HTTP interactions with trace information and export those traces to Zipkin so that individual requests across the system can be analyzed.
+These applications use [OpenTelemetry extension methods](./OpenTelemetryExtensions.cs) to instrument all HTTP interactions with trace information and export those traces to Zipkin so that individual requests across the system can be analyzed.
 Refer to [Common Tasks](../../../CommonTasks.md#zipkin) to start Zipkin.